thomaslui003/cs300_OS_assignment2/README.md

 ## Shell structure summarize:

-1.Print out a prompt
+1. Print out a prompt

-2.Read a line of input from the user
+2. Read a line of input from the user

-3.Parse the line into the program name, and an array of parameters 4.Use the fork() system call to spawn a new child process
+3. Parse the line into the program name, and an array of parameters
+4. Use the fork() system call to spawn a new child process

     a.the child process then uses the exec() system call to launch the specified program

     b.the parent process (the shell) uses the wait() system call to wait for the child to terminate

-5.When the child process(i.e. the launched program) finishes, the shell repeats the loop by jumping to 1.
+5. When the child process(i.e. the launched program) finishes, the shell repeats the loop by jumping to 1.